-- Stay home from school or work if you are sick.
-Your doctor or local health department will tell you when it is safe to return. - Cough and sneeze into your shirt sleeve or inner elbow.
-Don't cough into your hand or the air. - If available, sneeze into a tissue and throw it into trash can. - Wash hands often with soap and water.
-After coughing or sneezing are important times. - Don't share glasses, plates or eating utensils. - Wear a face mask when around others. - Always wear a face mask if you have to leave your home (such as going to a medical facility).
-Always call first to get approval and careful directions. - Carefully avoid any contact with the elderly and people with weak immune systems or other chronic health problems.
+- Stay Home: Stay home from school or work if you are sick.
+Your doctor or local health department will tell you when it is safe to return. - Cover the Cough: Cough and sneeze into your shirt sleeve or inner elbow.
+Don't cough into your hand or the air.
+If available, sneeze into a tissue and throw it into trash can. - Wash Hands often with Soap and Water: After coughing or sneezing are important times. - Don't Share Personal Household Items: Don't share glasses, plates or eating utensils. - Wear a Mask: Wear a face mask when around others or you go to a medical facility. - Avoid High-risk People: Carefully avoid any contact with the elderly and people with weak immune systems or other chronic health problems.

-3. Stopping Home Isolation - Must Meet all 3 Requirements (CDC):
+3. Stopping Home Isolation (CDC):

-- Fever gone for at least 24 hours off fever-reducing medicines AND - Cough and other symptoms must be improved AND - Symptoms started more than 10 days ago. - Asymptomatic patients who don't develop symptoms: Stay at home until 10 days have passed since the date of their positive COVID-19 test. - If unsure it is safe for you to leave isolation, check the CDC website or call your PCP.
+- Symptomatic patients must meet 3 criteria: [1] Fever gone for at least 24 hours off fever-reducing medicines AND [2] Cough and other symptoms must be improved AND [3] Symptoms started more than 10 days ago. - Asymptomatic patients who don't develop symptoms: Stay at home until 10 days have passed since the date of the positive test was done (specimen collected). - Repeat diagnostic tests: After a positive test, repeat tests are not recommended.
+Even after it is safe to stop isolation, tests may stay positive for up to 90 days. - If unsure it is safe for you to leave isolation, check the CDC website or call your PCP.